rvbz/laravel-google-calendar/README.md

 		//....
 	];
-Then, when you initialize FullCalendar.io, you can consume the API exposed by following the steps in the [Expose API](#expose-api) above as such:
+Then, when you initialize FullCalendar.io, you can consume the API exposed by following the steps in the [Expose API](#expose-api) section above as such:

 ```javascript
 $('#calendar').fullCalendar({